01For Sale By Owner Properties (FSBOs)

-Don't discount the for sale by owner property as not worth your time.
-These sellers will, in many cases, find that they really don't have the ability to successfully market their home and decide to list with a real estate professional.
+Don't discount for sale by owner properties as not being worthy of your time.
+In many cases, these sellers will quickly realize that they don't have the ability to successfully market their homes, and they decide to list with a real estate professional.

-Structure a marketing plan around helping these sellers to learn what they need to know to market their property and they will frequently see the complexity of the task and make a decision to list.
-If you've been their adviser, you'll likely get the business.
+Structure a plan around helping these sellers learn how to know to market their properties.
+They'll frequently see the complexity of the task and make the decision to list.
+You'll likely get the business if you've been their adviser.

 02Resort and Vacation Homes